-Pre-requisites: MAN418 / MHM602
+Pre-requisites: MHM533 or ECO401

 MHM521/615 Pharmaceutical Sales Management

 This course enables the students to develop analytical and managerial skills for estimating sales potential, forecasting sales, manning territories and controlling sales force in the pharmaceutical sector.
 Furthermore the students will learn to apply these concepts for solving problems, through case studies, training and motivational exercises.